FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 FAQ

-What is the difference between EBIT and EBITDA?
+What is the difference between EBIT vs EBITDA?

-EBIT includes depreciation and amortization as expenses.
+EBIT vs EBITDA differs by exactly one step: depreciation and amortization.
+EBIT includes D&A as expenses.
 EBITDA adds those back, giving you a purer view of operating cash generation.
 For SaaS companies with minimal physical assets, the two numbers are often very close.

-No. EBITA strips out amortization but keeps depreciation.
+EBITA sits between the two.
+EBITA strips out amortization but keeps depreciation.
 EBITDA strips out both.
-In practice, most SaaS discussions use EBITDA — EBITA is rare outside of specific M&A contexts where intangible asset amortization matters.
+In the ebit vs ebitda comparison, EBITDA remains the standard for SaaS.
+EBITA is rare outside of specific M&A contexts where intangible asset amortization matters.

 For most SaaS companies, yes — they’re functionally identical.
+EBIT vs EBITDA both exclude interest and taxes.
 The technical difference is that EBIT can include non-operating income items that operating income excludes, but for a bootstrapped SaaS with no investment income or one-off gains, they’re the same number.

-EBITDA.
-It’s the standard for SaaS valuations, benchmarking, and acquisition multiples.
+EBIT vs EBITDA: investors consistently choose EBITDA for SaaS.
+It’s the standard for valuations, benchmarking, and acquisition multiples.
 EBIT is used in formal accounting but rarely in SaaS investor conversations.

 Yes.
+EBIT vs EBITDA can both turn negative if core operations lose money.
 A negative EBITDA means your core operations are losing money before any accounting adjustments.
 For early-stage SaaS, this is common — the key is knowing the trend and your remaining runway.

 Free Tool